hvkwak/my-rasterizer/README.md

 A 3D point cloud rasterizer built with C++ and OpenGL.

 ## News
 - [2025-12-16] Implemented a basic 3D point cloud rasterizer with camera control.
-It reaches 15 FPS on the scene `Church` (67M Points) with CPU `Ryzen 7 PRO 5850U (Radeon Vega iGPU)` when tested with a 10 degrees/sec orbit camera.
+It reaches 15 FPS on the scene `Church` (67M Points) with CPU `Ryzen 7 PRO 5850U (Radeon Vega iGPU)` when tested with a 10 degrees/sec orbit camera pose.

 ## Features
 - Real-time 3D point cloud rendering from PLY file format